-bail-in refers to the process under the Banking Act 2009 applicable to failing UK banks and investment firms under which the firm's liabilities to clients may be modified, for example by being written down or converted into equity.
+bail-in process refers to the process under the German Recovery and Resolution Act of 2014 applicable to failing German banks and investment firms under which the firm's liabilities to clients may be modified, for example by being written down or converted into equity.

-Central Securities Depository or CSD is an entity which records legal entitlements to dematerialised securities and operates a system for the settlement of transactions in those securities.
+Central Securities Depository or CSD is an entity which records legal entitlements to demobilised or dematerialised securities and operates a system for the settlement of transactions in those securities.